jasonxchen/bloom-server/README.md

 | DELETE | `/courses/:courseId` | DESTROY | delete a course from the database (status 204) |
 | POST | `/courses/:courseId/comments` | CREATE | create a comment in the database and send back as json (status 201) |

+## Our Approach Used
+We had open discussion about ideas to for an app that best displayed Unit 3 Lessons.
+After we came up with 5 ideas we decided that a social media e-commerce site would be the best option.
+We used Miro to created the User Stories and mapped out the Component Hierarchy.
+We implemented a SCRUM dashboard and put sticky notes on the Hierarchy to make sure there was no overlap with teammates.

+From there, we allowed each member to come and chose what they wanted to work based on their schedule.
+We started to tackle the backend routes first, then completed the front end routes.
+Once we reached MVP, we started to implement Tailwind and Styling.

+We created a checklist of Big Milestones, Stretch Goals, Bugs and Styling Checklist.
+We ranked each item from high to low priority.
+We continually tackled the highest priorities to polish the app.

 ## Tech Stack Used
 - JavaScript
 - Node.js